hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/data-modelling/3-todos-table.md

 - `created_at` (type timestamp and default now())
 - `user_id` (type text)

 The columns are mostly self-explanatory.
-The `last_seen` column is used to store the latest timestamp of when the user was online.

 In the Hasura Console, head over to the `Data` tab section and click on `Create Table`.
 Enter the values for creating the table as mentioned above.